-A total of 1,564 bottlenose dolphins were found stranded in the northern Gulf of Mexico from 2007through 2011 (NOAA National Marine Mammal Health and Stranding Response Database unpublished data, accessed 13 September 2012).
-Of these, 123 showed evidence of human interactions (e.g., gear entanglement, mutilation, gunshot wounds).
+A total of 1,703 bottlenose dolphins were found stranded in the northern Gulf of Mexico from 2008 through 2012 (NOAA National Marine Mammal Health and Stranding Response Database unpublished data, accessed 13 September 2012 [for 2008-2011 data] and 15 April 2013 [for 2012 data]).
+Of these, 141 showed evidence of human interactions (e.g., gear entanglement, mutilation, gunshot wounds).
 The vast majority of stranded bottlenose dolphins are assumed to belong to one of the coastal stocks or to bay, sound and estuary stocks.
 Nevertheless, it is possible that some of the stranded bottlenose dolphins belonged to the continental shelf or oceanic stocks and that they were among those strandings with evidence of human interactions.
 (Strandings do occur for other cetacean species whose primary range in the Gulf of Mexico is outer continental shelf or oceanic waters.)

-An Unusual Mortality Event (UME) was declared for cetaceans in the northern Gulf of Mexico beginning 1 February 2010; and, as of early 2013, the event is still ongoing.
+An Unusual Mortality Event (UME) was declared for cetaceans in the northern Gulf of Mexico beginning 1 February 2010; and, as of 2013, the event is still ongoing.
 It includes cetaceans that stranded prior to the Deepwater Horizon oil spill (see "Habitat Issues" below), during the spill, and after.
-During 2010, 221 bottlenose dolphins were considered to be part of the UME.
-The vast majority of stranded bottlenose dolphins are assumed to belong to one of the coastal stocks or to bay, sound and estuary stocks.
+During 2010, 221 bottlenose dolphins were considered to be part of the UME; during 2011, 324 bottlenose dolphins, and during 2012, 151 bottlenose dolphins.
+The vast majority of stranded bottlenose dolphins are assumed to come from stocks that live nearest to land, namely the bay, sound and estuary stocks and the 3 coastal stocks.
 Nevertheless, it is possible that some of the stranded bottlenose dolphins considered part of the UME belonged to the continental shelf or oceanic stocks.